jcreedcmu/Rupert.lean/README.md

 # Rupert.lean

 Formalization of the Rupert problem in Lean.
+(Work in progress...)